google/comprehensive-rust/src/references/strings.md

 Including `&str` as a way of representing a slice of valid utf-8 -->

-# String References
+# Strings

-We can now understand the two string types in Rust: `&str` is almost like `&[char]`, but with its data stored in a variable-length encoding (UTF-8).
+We can now understand the two string types in Rust:

+- `&str` is a slice of UTF-8 encoded bytes, similar to `&[u8]`.
+- `String` is an owned, heap-allocated buffer of UTF-8 bytes.

 ```rust,editable
 fn main() {